Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 The Details: Children of members or former members of the Submarine Force or those who have served in submarine support activities.

-The children need to be in high school or college working towards an undergraduate degree or on a certification through a vocational or trade school.
+The children need to be in high school or college, working towards an undergraduate degree or a certification through a vocational or trade school.
 They also need to be unmarried and under 24 years old.

 Website for more information and to apply for this scholarship: link